develop¶

 `"direct"`, NOT an auto-exit sentinel — develop stays resident).

-**Deriving `remaining_gates`:** develop computes the scalar with the pure helper
+**Deriving `remaining_gates`:** develop computes the scalar itself from four

-I/O) and trusts the boolean.
-On the fast path with no covering tests the helper
+the fast path with no covering tests, emit the explicit sentinel line

 **Transition points where develop writes (design §5.4):**